1Dedios/1Dedios/README.md

 <p align="center"> <a href="https://twitter.com/1dedios1" target="blank"><img src="https://img.shields.io/twitter/follow/1dedios1?logo=twitter&style=for-the-badge" alt="1dedios1" /></a> </p>

-- 🔭 I’m currently working on **building my Portfolio.**
+- 🔭 I’m currently working on Fullstack Proficiency w/ JavaScript and Java.

-- 🌱 I’m currently learning **React & Tailwind.**
+- 🌱 I’m currently learning **Java and Technical Writing w/ Google**

 - 👯 I’m looking to collaborate on **anything exciting.
 I love a good collab.**

-- 🤝 I’m looking for help with **landing my first Tech role**
+- 🤝 I’m looking for help with **landing my first role in Tech**

 - 👨‍💻 All of my projects are available either in Github or [Code Pen](https://codepen.io/1dedios)

-- 📝 I will soon establish a blog on Medium to regularly write articles (also coming soon)...
+- 📝 I will soon establish a Technical Writing blog on Medium to regularly write articles (coming soon)...

-- 💬 Ask me about **Design & Web Development 🚀**
+- 💬 Ask me about **Business & Web Development 🚀**

-- 📫 How to reach me by email **buckles-brim0w@icloud.com**
+- 📫 How to reach me?
+[Linkedin](https://www.linkedin.com/in/epadilla1/)

 - 📄 Want to see my experience?
 [Linkedin](https://www.linkedin.com/in/epadilla1/)

-- ⚡ Fun fact **I also make music (Hip-Hop/R&B), love Jesus ❤️, and love spending time with my children.
-Also, might get into tufting 😆...
-I am just a builder/creator at heart.**

 <h3 align="center">Connect with me 🔗:</h3>